 - The Arishok Battle theme is pretty epic.
 Good thing too, because you'll be hearing it a lot considering he's That One Boss.

 - "Fenris' Theme".
 Beautiful, melancholic and fitting for an elf who lost everything to Tevinter Magisters.
+And its counterpart, "Mage Pride", the Triumphant Reprise for Anders' Mage Rebellion.

 - The Destiny trailer theme, especially at the end.
 That wonderfully inspiring track playing as Hawke stomps towards the camera, ready to kick ass?
 That alone should sell you on the game.